Harvard-University-iCommons/canvas-data-aws/README.md

 # Canvas Data on AWS

 This repository contains artifacts necessary to create a Canvas Data Warehouse on AWS.
+See the [[tutorial page|tutorial]] for detailed instructions on how to set up your own environment.

 ## CloudFormation template